The Telluride Art Walk is a lively monthly celebration of art, community, and creativity in downtown Telluride.

 From 5–8 pm, participating venues will open their doors, showcasing new collections and inviting art lovers to explore the vibrant gallery scene.

-WHAT’S ON: JUNE ART WALK
+WHAT’S ON: AUGUST ART WALK

 The Tellurado Studio proudly features the artwork Markus Pierson, who explores a mythic narrative with his Coyote Series, each piece symbolic of wanderlust and living beyond the boundaries.
 The protagonists of these hand-embellished prints are the Coyotes: enigmatic figures searching for the next big adventure.
 Stop in and see the newest editions of Pierson’s collection